.

 Teatro Colon

-The Teatro Colon (Spanish) (Colon Theatre) in Buenos Aires, Argentina, is one of the world's major opera houses.
 The present theatre, the second with that name, opened in 1908 after twenty years under construction.
 The auditorium is horseshoe-shaped, has 2,487 seats , standing room for 1,000 and a stage which is 20 m wide, 15 m high and 20 m deep.
-The acoustics are excellent.
+The acoustics are considered one of the best five acoustics in opera in the world.

 The theatre is bounded by the extremely wide 9 de Julio Avenue (technically Cerrito Street), Libertad Street (the main entrance), Arturo Toscanini Street, and Tucuman Street.
 It is in the heart of the city on a site once occupied by Ferrocarril Oeste's Plaza Parque station.

-Before the construction of the current Teatro Colon, opera performances were given in several theatres, of which the first Teatro Colon (see below) and the Teatro de la Opera were the most important.
-The principal company that performed at the Teatro de la Opera moved to the Teatro Colon in 1908.
+Before the construction of the current Teatro Colon, opera performances were given in several theatres, of which the first Teatro Colon and the Teatro Opera were the most important.
+The principal company that performed at the Teatro Opera moved to the Teatro Colon in 1908.
 However, important companies also performed at the Teatro Politeama and the Teatro Coliseo which opened in 1907.
 For many years Argentina was a prosperous country with a booming economy, and the Teatro Colon was visited by the foremost singers and opera companies of the time, who would sometimes go on to other cities including Montevideo, Rio de Janeiro and Sao Paulo.

 The First Teatro Colon